keboola/developers-docs/extend/registration/index.md

 ![File input detail screenshot](/extend/registration/file-input-2.png)

 #### fileOutput
-This flag provides a UI for setting file output mapping.
+This flag provides a UI for setting the file output mapping.
 With this UI you can set:

 - *source* - the name of the file produced by the application
-- *file tags* - file tags assigned to the produced file
+- *file tags* - the file tags assigned to the produced file
 - *is public* - the file is accessible to anyone knowing its URL
 - *is permanent* - the file won't be deleted after 180 days